sahilbansal17/eCSe-Notes/_posts/2019-01-14-computer-vision.md

 - Just by looking at histogram, we can say whether the image is bright or dark.

-- The histograms for black & white image and a image with 10-bit pixel can look like:
+- The histograms for black & white image and an image with 10-bit pixel can look like:
 ![BW and 10-bit image hist](/eCSe-Notes/assets/2019-01-14/bw_10-bit.png)

 - Out of two given image histograms, how can we say which image is better?
 The notion of better is defined in terms of visibility.
 An image using more pixel values would have higher contrast and would be better.